tsileo/blobsnap/README.md

 BlobSnap is a snapshot-based backup system built on top of [BlobStash](https://github.com/tsileo/blobstash), designed to provide "time machine" like features.

-**Still in early development.
-Wait for 0.1.0 release.**

 ## Features

-- Content addressed (with [BLAKE2b](https://blake2.net) as hashing algorithm), files are split into blobs, and retrieved by hash
+- Content addressed (with [BLAKE2b](https://blake2.net) as hashing algorithm), files are split into blobs, and retrieved by hash, blobs are deduplicated (incremental backups by default).
-- Incremental backups/snapshots thanks to data deduplication
-- A special archive mode, for one-time backup/non-snapshotted backup, but still with dedup
 - Read-only FUSE file system to navigate backups/snapshots
 - Take snapshot automatically every x minutes, using a separate client-side scheduler (provides Arq/time machine like backup) **not finished yet**
 - Possibility to incrementally archive blobs to AWS Glacier (see BlobStash docs)